 14. Do you accept trade-ins?
 What are you looking for in a trade?

 We rarely take trades, but let us know.
 We will take a look!

 15. How do I order a custom guitar?

 Please submit a custom order form located one the top of the webpage tabs.
 We will reply with in 48-72 hours with a quote and more information to get started.

 16. Can I call and speak to someone?

 You may call the office at 337-888-1630.
 We are a very small crew.
 If we miss your call, we return calls as we are able.
 We would love nothing more than to chat with everyone and get to know each of you better.
 More than likely we will still need to communicate via email for our own record keeping.
-It is mush easier to recall an email than a phone call.
+It is much easier to recall an email than a phone conversation.
 It also helps us keep legal written documentation to refer to if needed for us and the clients reference.
 An email is something we sometimes process between 1-5 am when production is closed for the day.
-This is not a convenient/legal time for us to call you.
+This is not a convenient time for us to call you.
 In some cases we may take 7-14 business days to return a call depending on what part of production the shop is in.
 It is not our intentions to keep our business model this way forever, but it is how we are currently setup due to having such a small crew.